 Most of my work revolves around the natural world, most latterly the study of birds in context with their natural habitat, looking at them primarily as part of a wider experience that includes so much more than just the visual.
 The landscape and those who work on it has also been central to my work.

-I moved into teaching twenty years ago and have enjoyed mentoring a younger generation of artists and photographers.
-I have recently been forced into early retirement due to ill health, but am beginning to feel the benefits of less stress and better health.
+I moved into teaching thirty years ago and have enjoyed mentoring a younger generation of artists and photographers.
+I have recently been forced into early retirement due to ill health, but I’m beginning to feel the benefits now and better health too!